krunalp983/About-me/README.md

-- 🔭 I’m currently working on ...Cloud Based srvices
+- 🔭 I’m currently Studyng ...Master's In Informatices
-- 🌱 I’m currently learning .....Amazon Web Services
+- 🌱 I’m currently learning .....Amazon cloud  Services
 - 👯 I’m looking to collaborate on ....Taking More Practical Knowledge
 - 🤔 I’m looking for help with ...Internship  or Werkstudent Opprtunties
 - 💬 Ask me about ...